jondawes/DelphixDevOpsDemo/README.md

 ## Create new branch

-`git branch DevBranch && git checkout DevBranch && git commit --allow-empty -m "Created DevBranch from main" && git push --set-upstream origin DevBranch`<br/>
+- `git branch DevBranch && git checkout DevBranch && git commit --allow-empty -m "Created DevBranch from main" && git push --set-upstream origin DevBranch`
-Go to Actions and see workflow kickoff<br/>
+- Go to Actions in the GitHub repository and watch workflow kickoff
-Watch dataset get provisioned in Delphix Engine<br/>
+- Watch dataset get provisioned in Delphix Engine
+- Show the Self Service container and highlight the operations available
-Watch database appear in SQL server / DevOps server
+- Optional: Watch database appear in SQL server / DevOps server

-Optional: Delete data to simulate issue/changes<br/>
+- Optional: Delete data to simulate issue/changes via DBeaver

 ## Edit branch

-``echo `date` > changefile`` <br/>
+- ``echo `date` > changefile``
-`git add . && git commit -m 'Refresh branch environment' && git push`
+- `git add . && git commit -m 'Refresh branch environment' && git push`

-Goto github actions and see data refresh workflow take place<br/>
+- Goto github actions and see data refresh workflow take place
-Track in Delphix Engine & Self Service portal<br/>
+- Track in Delphix Engine & Self Service portal

-Optional: validate data refreshed via deveops machine<br/>
+- Optional: Show data restored in DBeaver

 ## Delete Branch

-In Github, create and finalise a merge request, then delete the branch.<br/>
+- In Github, create and finalise a merge request, then delete the branch.
-Watch workflows, engine and sever to see cleanup occur<br/>
+- Watch workflows, engine and sever to see cleanup occur

 ## Cleanup local git (or just delete it and checkout again)

-`git checkout main && git pull && git fetch`<br/>
+- `git checkout main && git pull && git fetch`
-Optional: show the changefile update has rolled into main<br/>
+- Optional: show the changefile update has rolled into main (if not emoing this, the cleanup section can be done post demo)
-`git remote prune origin`<br/>
+- `git remote prune origin`
-`git branch -d DevBranch` (for each branch output above to be deleted)<br/>
+- `git branch -d DevBranch`